-Born 1976 in London, Timothy John Burden comes from a very musical family and was incensed with a love of music, theatre and film from a very young age.
+Born 1976 in London, Timothy John Burden comes from a very musical family and fell in love with music, theatre and film from a very young age.

-During his childhood he would travel with his father (a professional musician who played with various orchestras and also worked freelance as a studio musician for film, TV and pop music) to concerts, Trinity College (where he was a professor of horn) and film recording sessions (1979’s James Bond outing, Moonraker was one of them).
+During his childhood he would travel with his father (a professional musician who played with various orchestras and also worked freelance as a studio musician for film, TV and pop music) to concerts, Trinity College (where he was a professor) and film recording sessions (some at Abbey Road Studios).

 Being a child of the 80’s, naturally he was subjected to some classic movies.
 Particularly those from Steven Spielberg, Martin Scorsese, Brian De Palma, Richard Donner and Joe Dante.
 When watching these movies, the music struck a chord (!) each time and he began to recognise the common and familiar names cropping up, these being John Williams & Jerry Goldsmith most often.
 He then learnt that his father had worked with many of the composers he began to admire, Goldsmith, Elmer Bernstein, Ron Goodwin, Henry Mancini, Max Steiner, Dimitri Tiomkin, Bernard Herrmann… the list went on!